 Returning Your Meds to the Pharmacy

 In general, once a medication has left the pharmacy it cannot be returned.
 Knowing this, make sure you pay attention to what you’re picking up at the counter and make sure it is what you are expecting before you buy it and head home.
-In the same vein, expired meds cannot be returned to the pharmacy unless they specifically have a designated bin or way of disposing them.
-Most retail pharmacies do not have a way to dispose of old, expired, and unused mediations and therefore will not take it back.
+In the same vein, expired meds cannot be returned to the pharmacy unless they specifically have a designated bin or way of disposing of them.
+Most retail pharmacies do not have a way to dispose of old, expired, and unused medications and therefore will not take them back.
 If you have old, expired, or unused medications that you’d like to get rid of, try calling your local police or fire department—quite often they will take and dispose of them correctly or they will be able to tell you when the next drug take-back event will be.

-Insurance is a beast unto itself; it can be incredibly complicated and in certain instances, time consuming.
+Insurance is a beast unto itself; it can be incredibly complicated and in certain instances, time-consuming.
 I won’t bore you with some anti-insurance company rant, I’ll just leave you with a few concepts that will hopefully clarify how insurance works in the pharmacy.
 There are basically 3 types of insurance: private, Medicare, & Medicaid.
 The only difference between these three is who pays for them.
-All prescription insurances will have some sort of formulary, or list of drugs that they will cover.
+All prescription insurances will have some sort of formulary or list of drugs that they will cover.
 If your doctor writes a prescription for a drug that isn’t on your insurance’s formulary, they’re not going to pay for it (at least initially, there are ways to appeal this).
 Also, in general, most insurances won’t pay for items that are available over the counter, even if your doctor writes a prescription for them.